 Image: PIXTA

 Taxis and buses are frequent sights on Kyoto roads, and they share the streets with Kyoto’s many cyclists.
-Accidents can be prevented if everyone obeys the rules and rides with good manners.
+Accidents can be prevented if everyone obeys the rules.

-As in other countries, in Japan, bicycles follow many of the same rules as automobiles.
-For instance, when cycling on the street, riders should stick to the left side of the road when possible.
+In Japan, bicycles are classified as vehicles, similar to automobiles.
+For instance, when cycling on the street, riders must stick to the left side of the road.

 As seen in this picture, this sidewalk is marked by a blue sign, which means that bicycles are permitted on it.
 Pedestrians have the right-of-way on such walkways, so bicyclists should stay near the street and ride at a reduced speed.
 “Reduced speed” means a speed at which you can stop immediately.